umran/consensus/whitepaper.md

-# Consensus: A Digital Payment Processor with Escrow Guarantees
+# Consensus: A Digital Payment Processor That Doubles as an Escrow Service

 * **Author:** Ahmed Umran Hussain
 * **Date:** 2018-08-01